 The delicious part of this Italian baked zucchini recipe is that you get equal amounts of zucchini, sauce, and cheese in each bite.

 For the sauce, you can use any marinara sauce recipe you love or your favorite jarred marinara (there are so many amazing ones like RAO's that are from Italy and so delicious).
-My favorite homemade marinara is also really easy and delicious!
+My favorite Easy San Marzano marinara is also really easy and delicious!
 If you have a bolognese sauce, you could use that too for an extra meaty bite!

 You will want to make sure you have enough marinara available to go over the zucchini and some extra to go over some pasta like my cherry tomato pasta, or pasta with white wine and garlic butter sauce if you are serving some on the side (my favorite way!)
-Maybe you want to serve it with bread to soak up the sauce!
+Maybe you want to serve it with some garlic crostini to soak up the sauce!

 - The first thing you want to do when making this Italian zucchini is grill (or pan-fry) your zucchini strips.
 You can use a grill pan, grill or sauté pan for this step.